 If you along with a bunch of friends are planning to go tripping by road to Rajasthan, make sure to book your rental well in advance.
 You can avail yourself services of Zoom Car or even some of the local rentals.

 3. Pack your clothes, shoes and travel accessories adequately

 Heading out on a road trip gives us the affordable luxury of packing adequately (read generously).
 There is always space for a few extra clothes or pair of shoes.

 4. Don’t forget to carry a medical kit along with you

 Prepare a medical kit to meet your basic requirements.
 In case of known ailments, make sure your prescriptions and extra medicine are in stock.

 5. Learn before hand a few basic but essential first aid procedures

 It is advisable to learn basic first aid procedures to stay confident and self-sufficient if the need ever arises.

 6. Keep emergency contact numbers handy

-You might as well argue, why to carry cash in the times of digital revolution.
-But believe me when I say, it is your saviour in distress.
+You might as well argue, why to carry cash in the times of the digital revolution.
+But believe me, when I say, it is your saviour in distress.
 Anticipate, calculate and accordingly decide upon the amount that’s sufficient for you.